-Greek Societies, more commonly referred to as fraternities and sororities, are student social groups within the college community with a set of shared values.
+Fraternities and sororities are student social groups within the college community with a set of shared values.
 The first fraternity at Hamilton was chartered in 1831.
 Throughout the years, several other private societies were established at Hamilton, including the first sorority in 1982.
 Private societies have long been a popular social option for Hamiltonians of all social, economic, and ethnic backgrounds.

-All societies engage in community service, both through their societies and through the Greek Philanthropy Union.
+All societies engage in community service, both through their societies and through the Intersociety Council (ISC).
 Some popular events include food and clothing drives, the AIDS Walk, the Heart Walk, Habitat for Humanity, and various others.
 Also, through the COOP, each society partners with a local organization to foster bonds between Hamilton and the nearby communities.

 Societies host events for their respective alumni so that current members and the Hamilton community can meet and network with members already in the workforce.
-Each of Hamilton’s ten fraternities and one of our seven sorority are nationally affiliated, meaning that joining a national society provides connections to members across the country.
-And although the other six of our sororities are local chapters, they too have strong alumni connects.
+Each of Hamilton’s six fraternities are nationally affiliated, meaning that joining a national society provides connections to members across the country.
+While our three sororities are local chapters, they too have strong alumni connections.

-Greeks provide opportunities for creating communities of close friends in a fun and active social life centered around shared values and purpose.
+Fraternity and Sorority Life (FSL) provides opportunities for creating communities of close friends in a fun and active social life centered around shared values and purpose.

 How to Join

-Rush is the first step in the process of joining a society, in which you are able attend events hosted by the various societies to see which one is right for you.
-Formal rush events are dry and are great settings to meet society members.
-You are able to attend as many rush events as you want, so don’t be afraid to drop by and introduce yourself.
-Rush begins the first day of the spring semester.
+Recruitment is the first step in the process of joining a society, in which you are able to attend events hosted by the various societies to see which one is right for you.
+Formal recruitment events are dry and are great settings to meet society members.
+You are able to attend as many recruitment events as you want, so don’t be afraid to drop by and introduce yourself.
+Recruitment takes place in the spring semester.

 Bids are the second step in process of joining.
 They are formal invitations given by societies to prospective members.
 Hamilton does not have a formal bid process—the procedures and rules vary by society.
 Carefully consider your bid(s).
 If you sign your bid, you are accepting this invitation to the next step.
 Each society gives you at least 24 hours to let you decide.
 You may only sign one bid.
 Bids may be distributed after spring break and are due no later than the last day of classes in the spring semester.

 New members must have a minimum of a 2.5 GPA and must have fewer than 6 points in order to join a fraternity or sorority.
 New Member Education (NME) is the process of becoming initiated into a society.
 It is how a society shares information about its history and values.
-Again, the procedures and rules of pledging vary by society, but pledging may not begin until the third Thursday of the fall semester, and it must be limited to five weeks.
-In addition, all pledging must be completed by the start of fall break.
+Again, the procedures and rules of NME vary by society, but NME may not begin until the third Thursday of the fall semester, and it must be limited to five weeks.
+In addition, all NME must be completed by the start of fall break.
 Hazing of any kind is not permitted.